stolotek/TablesToHtml/README.md

 # TablesToHtml
 Python FastApi MySQL - Create tables if not exist, download JSON to populate tables

-Here is a detailed GitHub README that explains the purpose and usage of the files in your project.
-This will help others (and yourself) understand how to work with your project, including setting up the environment, running the application, and managing the database.

----

-# Racing Data Web Application
+# Data Web Application

-This project is a web application built with **FastAPI**, **SQLAlchemy**, and **MySQL** to fetch and display horse racing data.
-The data is fetched from a GraphQL API and stored in a MySQL database.
-The web application allows users to view meeting and race information dynamically.
+This project is a web application built with **FastAPI**, **SQLAlchemy**, and **MySQL** to fetch and display certain data stored in a database.
+The data is fetched via API and stored in a MySQL database.
+The web application allows users to view information dynamically.

 ## **File Overview**